 You can ask for it

 A client of mine was feeling ignored.
-What she wanted was an occasional half an hour with her boss, where she could talk over her concerns without being interrupted.
+She wanted an occasional half an hour with her boss, where she could talk over her concerns without being interrupted.
 She asked him for this and got it!

-You can say to a colleague or contact, “I really don’t know what you do or how I can help you, could we have half an hour to talk this through?”
-These sort of conversations happen a lot between the members of some networks and are very rewarding.
-I would imagine they would be even more rewarding inside an organisation.
+You can say to a colleague or contact, “I don’t know what you do or how I can help you.
+Could we have half an hour to talk this through?”
+These conversations happen a lot between the members of some networks and are very rewarding.
+They could be even more rewarding inside an organisation.

 You can ask a colleague to have half an hour each way with you.
-This means that for half an hour you give attention and the other person receives it and then you reverse roles.
-This can be intensely rewarding as you learn about giving and receiving attention as well as getting and giving some help.
+This means that for half an hour, you give attention, and the other person receives it, and then you reverse roles.
+This can be intensely rewarding as you learn about giving and receiving attention and getting and giving some help.

-There are people like me around who sell our ability to give attention and the benefits this provides.
+Some people like me sell our ability to give attention and the benefits this provides.
 If you want more, it is something you can buy like any other service.
-The only certain way to know if it is any help to you is to experience it by having a taste.
+The only way to know if it is any help to you is to experience it by having a taste.